ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/schedule/README.md

 Gitbook is the official source for all dates and assignments; the syllabus is NOT.
 The syllabus provides a general overview and guideline for the course.
 The website is a living, dynamic document.
 Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below.

 **All dates and assignments are subject to change at the discretion of the professor!
-Gitbook and slack are the official sources for all dates and assignments.**
+Gitbook is the official source for all dates and assignments.**

-_Gitbook & Slack are living, dynamic sources.
-If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during class._
+_Gitbook is a living, dynamic source.
+If there are any changes to the schedule in the syllabus, I will note these changes on gitbook AND in person during class._

 OPTIONAL: **Get Training at **[**Tandon's MakerSpace.**](https://wp.nyu.edu/makerspace/training-calendar/)